thetarnav/glitched-writer/README.md

 ### Letterize

-(**Experimental!**) Splits written text into multiple <span> elements.
+(**Experimental!**) Splits written text into series of <span> elements.
 Then writing letters seperately into these child-elements.
 As for now: **!Do not work with "html" option!**, only one or the other.

 ```js
 // You need to enable html option.